Willard Scott: Bryant Gumbel criticism and ratings repercussions

 In 1989, The Today Show co-host Bryant Gumbel wrote an internal memo critical of the show's personalities, a memo that was later leaked to the media.
 In the memo, Gumbel said Scott "holds the show hostage to his assortment of whims, wishes, birthdays and bad taste ...this guy is killing us and no one's even trying to rein him in."
 This garnered enough of a backlash that the next time they appeared on camera together Scott kissed Gumbel on the cheek to show he'd forgiven him, and also later said he hoped the whole thing would go away.

-After Gumbel's comments, there was a decline in viewership ratings for the Today Show.
+After Gumbel's comments, ratings for the Today Show declined.
 According to NBC, the Q Score popularity tracking poll taken by Marketing Evaluations Inc. showed an increase in negative reaction to Gumbel and his earlier criticism of Scott in its annual May 1989 survey of the show.
 The then Today Show executive producer Tom Capra said "The publicity and the negative factors have hurt us".
 CBS network research also indicated continuing negative reaction to Gumbel's comments regarding Scott.

 Today Show staff support

-After Scott's Carmen Miranda appearance, Tom Brokaw, former Today Show anchor said of Scott, "Willard was a born showman".
+After Scott's Carmen Miranda appearance, former Today Show anchor Tom Brokaw said of Scott, "Willard was a born showman".
 Al Roker, the meteorologist who succeeded Scott on the Today Show said "No broadcaster was loved by so many and brought so many smiles".